awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-control-access-aws-waf.md

 --resource-arn 'arn:aws:apigateway:{region}::/restapis/4wk1k4onj3/stages/prod'
 ```

-## Associate an AWS WAF Regional Web ACL with an API Stage Using the AWS WAF REST API<a name="apigateway-control-access-aws-waf-api"></a>
+## Associate an AWS WAF regional web ACL with an API stage using the AWS WAF REST API<a name="apigateway-control-access-aws-waf-api"></a>

 To use the AWS WAF REST API to associate an AWS WAF Regional web ACL with an existing API Gateway API stage, call the [https://docs.aws.amazon.com/waf/latest/APIReference/API_regional_AssociateWebACL.html](https://docs.aws.amazon.com/waf/latest/APIReference/API_regional_AssociateWebACL.html) command, as in the following example: